Imran4424/iOS-InterviewQuestions/Swift.md

 1. It contains a value of a specific type (e.g., an `Int` or a `String`)
 2. It contains `nil`, meaning there is no value present.

+Optionals are not pointers; they are essentially an enumeration with two cases, `some(Value)` or `none`, which the compiler uses to enforce safety